JonathanMischuk/NodePress/README.md

 NodePress is still under construction, but this instance should work out of the box in a development environment by following the steps below.

+Plugins have been introduced for Sidebar Items.
+The intent is for developers to create and modify plugins to their own desire (like WordPress).

+The Plugins directory is located in the np-site folder and mainly uses AngularJS directives to provide functionality.
+Plugins do not use Webpack or a module loader so they can be dropped in and work out of the box without having to bundle new javascript.
+Be sure to keep plugin javascript contained within an IIFE to protect the global namespace.

 ##Steps to configure

 1. Make sure to have [Node.js](https://nodejs.org) and [MongoDB](https://www.mongodb.org/) installed and running on your